arthurvguide/cheltenham-organics/README.md

     - Enable public access for your bucket so users can access and use the services on your website (upload, view, download, etc).
 More info can be read in the official       documentation at https://aws.amazon.com/s3/

 ## Credits

+- Credits for Code Institute Boutique Ado project which was used as inspiration for many aspects of this project.
+I credited Code Institute in direct in the code as well.

 #### Content
  * All content was written by me.